-In France, the rate of logistics function outsourcing is estimated at 35% (source: Xerfi) compared to 40 to 45% in English-speaking countries.
+In France, outsourcing is estimated to account for 30-35% of logistics activities (source: Xerfi) compared to 40-45% in English-speaking countries.
 There is still considerable scope for progress, especially during the current period when the uncertainty and lack of confidence that plague the global economy confirm the choices made by economic players that have decided to focus on their core business and outsource their ancillary functions in order to gain flexibility and reduce costs.